About Bill & Kim Cook

 Their core belief is that real estate investing is not about buying, selling, or renting houses.
 It’s about helping people solve their real estate problems!

-Their investment portfolio consists of single-family rental homes, mobile homes, and a small mobile home park.
-In addition, they own notes, options, stocks, precious metals, and crypto currency.
+Their investment portfolio consists of single-family rental homes, mobile homes, mobile home parks, notes, secured options, stocks and precious metals.
+In addition, they are hard-money lenders.

-With more than 32-years of face-to-face dealmaking experience, Bill is one of the most imaginative advanced creative deal structurers in the country.
-Whether you need to know how to creatively construct, or creatively fund, or creatively hold, or creatively sell a property, Bill is the person many experienced real estate investors call for help.
+With more than 36-years of face-to-face dealmaking experience, Bill is one of the most imaginative advanced creative deal structurers in the country.
+Whether you need to know how to creatively construct, or creatively fund, or creatively hold, or creatively sell a property, Bill is the person many experienced real estate investors call for advice.

 In addition, Bill is one of a handful of real estate investors who has the know-how, skill, and experience to work with Pure Options.
 Less than 1% of the real estate investing world has ever heard of a Pure Option, even though it’s one of the most effective deal structuring tools in the business.
-For over 20 years, Bill has used Pure Options to generate cash flow, profit and to protect his and Kim’s assets.
+For more than 25 years, Bill has used Options to generate cash flow, profit and protect Kim’s and his assets.

 Bill and Kim built their business square on the back of knocking on homeowners’ doors.
 Why?
 Because it’s the fastest, cheapest and most effective way to get face-to-face with homeowners and make written offers.
-For over 50 years, since 1972, Bill has made his living knocking on homeowners’ doors and being invited in.
+For nearly 55 years, since 1972, Bill has made his living knocking on homeowners’ doors and being invited in.

 In 2022, Jackie Lange handed the reins of CashFlowDepot.com to Bill and Kim.
-This site is home to all of Jack Miller’s teaching material.
-Content wise, for real estate investors and creative deal structuring, there’s no other website on earth that can match it!
+This site is home to all of Jack Miller’s teaching materials.
+This one site offers more real estate investing courses than does any other real estate investing site in America.
+On this site, you’ll also find lessons from Dyches Boddiford, Pete Fortunato, John Schaub, David Tilney, Lonnie Scruggs, etc. Content wise, for real estate investors and creative deal structuring, there’s no other website on earth that can match its content!

-For 14 years, Bill and Kim founded and ran North Georgia REIA in Cartersville, Georgia.
+For 14 years (from 2001 through 2015), Bill and Kim founded and ran North Georgia REIA in Cartersville, Georgia.
 With more than 2,400 members, it was one of the largest and most successful real estate investing groups in the country.
+At the end of 2015, Bill and Kim closed their REIA’s doors so they could begin traveling fulltime in their motorhome.

 Bill is quick to point out that he and Kim are standing on the shoulders of creative dealmaking giants.
 Jack Miller, Peter Fortunato, and Dyches Boddiford have been their primary real estate investing teachers since the 1990s.
 Add to this mix John Schaub and David Tilney.
-Most of what they know they learned from these incredible creative deal structurers!
+Much of what Bill and Kim know has been learned from these creative deal structuring originators.

-To learn more about Bill and Kim, to see other courses they teach, to see their many videos about advance creative deal structuring, and to watch interviews with some of the best, most experienced real estate investors in the country, please visit BillandKimCook.com
+To learn more about Bill and Kim, to see courses they teach, to see their many videos about advance creative deal structuring strategies, and to watch interviews with some of the best, most experienced real estate investors in the country, please visit BillandKimCook.com.

 You are welcome to call Bill with your deal-structuring questions.
 His phone number is 770-815-8727.